feliperohdee/use-dynamodb-metrics/README.md

 - Aggregates numeric values over time periods
 - Counts occurrences of string values (e.g., `status: 'success'` increments `metrics.status.success`)
 - Tracks sessions and unique users with configurable timeout periods
+- Calculates session metrics: `totalSessions`, `totalSessionsDurations`, and `averageSessionsDurations`
 - Rounds timestamps to the appropriate periods for aggregation
 - Handles timezone conversions and ISO8601 dates with offsets
 - Manages data TTL for automatic cleanup

+## Session Metrics

+The library automatically tracks these session-related metrics:

+- `totalSessions`: Count of unique sessions in the time period
+- `totalSessionsDurations`: Sum of all session durations in seconds
+- `averageSessionsDurations`: Average session duration in seconds (`totalSessionsDurations / totalSessions`)

 ## DynamoDB Schema